skippy76-gcloud/ccaas-web-headless-sdk-sample/README.md

 * `chat.message`: Fired when a new message (text, file, custom payload) is received in the chat.
 * `chat.update`: Provides updates on the chat session status or properties.
 * `chat.connected`: Indicates that the chat connection has been successfully established.
+* `chat.ended`: Indicates that the chat is ended.
+* `chat.destroyed`: Indicates that the chat session is destroyed.
+* `chat.dismissed`: Indicates that the chat has gone into dismissed state.

 ## 💡 Technical Notes